mwheeler235/opensea-rest/README.md

 ## Next Steps

 More comparitive analysis should be performed as well as adding additional data sources for the Crypto model.
+Also, scope analysis in terms of outlier removal and smoothing can enhance results.